TeamMH/minehut.xyz/pages/skript/basics.md

 ---
-description: "Learn how to use Skript. [https://skriptlang.github.io/Skript/]"
+description: Learn how to use Skript. [https://skriptlang.github.io/Skript/]
+name: skript/basics
 ---

 import Hint from "../../src/Hint"